Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 $emit has no public method for $recv but $recv has a public method for $emit

-You can alias a method by providing a alias in the key :
+You can alias a method by providing an alias in the key :

 $mediator
         ->export($emit, array())